yayahjb/cvector/trunk/CVector/README_CVector.txt

    The functions CVectorCapacity() and CVectorSize() are implemented as macros and return the CVector capacity and size directly.
 While they could be used as lvalues, such use is not recommended and is not guaranteed to work in future versions of CVector.
-All other functions return 0 for normal completion, or the sum of one or more of the following non-zero error codes:
+The function CVectorElementAt() is implemented as a macro and returns a void * pointer into the data array with no bounds checking.
+All other functions return 0 for normal completion, or the sum of one or more of the following non-zero error
+   codes:

      Error Return          Numeric Value    Meaning
      CVECTOR_MALLOC_FAILED    -1            /* A call to allocate memory